8 Signs You Have A Fear Of Intimacy + Advice From Therapists

 As you listen, hold them with generosity and try to avoid personalizing what they're telling you.
 "It takes time to build that trust.
 It doesn't necessarily say anything about you if they have trouble being intimate," she adds.
 "This is not the time or place to convince them why it's safe to be open because that will lead to 'yeah but...' or them shutting down if they're not ready.
 If you're even able to get to this part in the conversation, that is already a new level of intimacy."

-In self-examination, Lurie recommends looking at the overall patterns.
-"Attachment theory creates the illusion that we all fit neatly into these boxes [when] in reality, many of us display some different attachment traits in personal relationships or at different times of our lives," she says.
-If you're feeling blocked in your introspection, she suggests finding a therapist who can help you compassionately connect the dots and create new healthy patterns.
+If you're feeling blocked in your introspection, Lurie suggests finding a therapist who can help you compassionately connect the dots and create new healthy patterns.

 Patience is important as you embrace vulnerability, so take your time understanding what safety and intimacy mean to you.
 It'll be a heart-opening journey to let people in and feel happiness, instead of fear, to take the risk—because the connection is worth it.